Rosstin/UNDERDREAM/XR-Interaction-Toolkit-Examples-main/README.md

  - Students can click/drag specific bars and move them around, changing their order

 TODO
- H. Fix reset button
- J. Bars move dynamically, not when you let go 'The other bars should reorder as the user is moving their selected bar so the graph doesn’t ever rest with missing or overlapping bars on any given spot.'
+ J. The other bars should reorder AS THE USER IS MOVING THEIR SELECTED BAR
  5. IMoveable interface

 LOW-PRI